pjeby/uneventful/README.md

 # uneventful: signals plus streams, minus the seams

-Reactive signals (like preact-signals) and streams (like rxjs) are both great ways of simplifying event-driven programming.
+Reactive signals (like preact-signals or maverick) and streams (like rxjs or wonka) are both great ways of simplifying event-driven programming.
 But each has different strengths, and making one do the work of the other is hard.
-(And neither is that great at *sequential* asynchrony, the way CSP or goroutines are).
+(And neither is that great at *sequential* asynchrony, like CSP or goroutines.)

 Enter `uneventful`: a seamless blend of signals, streams, and CSP-like, cancelable asynchronous jobs with automatic resource management.
 If a job subscribes to a stream or creates an `effect()`, it's automatically cleaned up when the job ends -- or it or any parent job is canceled.
 Likewise, if an effect spawns a job based on the value of a signal, the job is automatically canceled when the effect is rerun (or canceled by the end of an enclosing job).